package process

 Package-Level Type Names (total 12, in which 5 are exported)

-Callback is a type alias for the function passed to Runnable’s Run method.
+Callback is a type alias for the function passed to Runner’s Run method.
+See

 Process represents a stateful process that is running in the background.